andrewcccc/andrewcccc.github.io/projects.md

 **Objective:**

-- For this master’s thesis, the research aims are to 1) design and develop a mobile app to support a wearable device for data collection and visualization, and 2) perform a usability evaluation of the app.
+- The research aims are to 1) design and develop a mobile app to support a wearable device for data collection and visualization, and 2) perform a usability evaluation of the app.

 - Design inputs: user needs a wireless and user-friendly mHealth solutions that provide self-management for symptoms, medication, and action plans.